CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 (btw, what's there in Groningen that they don't have in Maastricht?
 I hear the theater programme is better in Limburg, but what's the north got to offer?
 Just being curious ;))

-minime says on 6/Dec/05
+minime said on 6/Dec/05

 Kellie, Rintje probably studies at the University of Groningen or HBO!